 5. Arthritis or Feeling Unwell

-Decreased appetite is one of the most common signs of illness or chronic conditions such as arthritis.
+Decreased appetite is among the most common signs of illness or chronic conditions such as arthritis.

 Unfortunately, my senior German Shepherd now has arthritis of the spine.
 But not to worry, she manages it pretty well with prescription medication and exercise modification techniques.